Population health nurse discuses health of older adult patient and family member in their home.

 Student studies on laptop sitting at a bench.

-You have the flexibility to choose your practicum experiences.
-You can collaborate with national, state, and local health organizations on population health initiatives, engage community partners, and gain global health experiences.
+Tailor your practicum to match your interests and career goals.
+Collaborate with national, state, and local health organizations on population health initiatives, engage with community partners, and explore global health experiences.

 Share Your Scholarly Excellence

-Your scholarly experience includes literature review, interviews, & policy responses.
-You will have opportunities to work with programs bridging health care in communities and integrate holistic nursing practices for sustainable solutions.
+Your scholarly experience includes literature review, interviews, and policy responses.
+You’ll collaborate with programs that bridge health care and communities, integrating holistic nursing practices to develop sustainable, real-world solutions.

 DNP student presenting on her scholarly project.

-We foster hands-on learning, immediate coaching, community building, and lasting professional support.
-Our experienced faculty provide tailored mentorship with diverse, real-world experiences.
+Engage in hands-on learning, real-time coaching, a tight-knit community, and ongoing professional support.
+Our expert faculty provide personalized mentorship grounded in diverse, real-world experience.

 Population Health DNP students and faculty share in advocacy at Nurses Day at the Capitol sponsored by WNA.